Find Trade Colleges

 Of the 7 students majoring in allied health at Southeast, 43% are male and 57% are female.

-Somerset Community College landed the #7 spot in the 2023 rankings for the most popular undergraduate certificate allied health professions programs.
+With a ranking of #7, Somerset Community College did quite well on this year’s most popular schools for allied health professions students working on their undergraduate certificate.
 Located in the town of Somerset, SCC is a public college with a medium-sized student population.

 About 25% of the students majoring in allied health at the school are women while 75% are male.

-Owensboro Community and Technical College landed the #8 spot in the 2023 rankings for the most popular undergraduate certificate allied health professions programs.
+Owensboro Community and Technical College ranked #8 on this year’s Most Popular Allied Health Professions Undergraduate Certificate Trade Schools in Kentucky list.
 Owensboro Community and Technical College is a small public school located in the rural area of Owensboro.

 About 44% of the students majoring in allied health at the school are women while 56% are male.